-The current draft of the Portuguese legal document has a scope much wider and larger than DAC 6.
-Further to cross-border arrangements, the Portuguese law intends to also introduce disclosure requirements in respect of domestic arrangements with sole effects in the Portuguese territory and covering several taxes, including VAT.
-Additionally, the Portuguese current draft does not include an exemption, due to legal professional privilege, for certain intermediaries such as lawyers from the duty to report, making these professionals ultimately responsible for disclosing information if their client or other intermediaries do not comply with the obligation to report.
-This point is and has been quite controversial in public discussions.
+Notwithstanding the European regime, the Portuguese law in this area is broader since in addition to cross-border arrangements, it also introduces disclosure requirements in respect of domestic arrangements with sole effects in the Portuguese territory and covering several taxes, including VAT.
+Additionally, the Portuguese regime does not include an exemption, due to legal professional privilege for certain intermediaries such as lawyers, from the duty to report, making these professionals ultimately responsible for disclosing information if their client or other intermediaries do not comply with the obligation to report.